 Palomar Pipeline – Palomar Gas Transmission is a partnership between NW Natural and TransCanada.
 The proposed 212 mile, 36-inch-diameter underground pipeline will extend from TransCanada’s GTN system near Madras, Oregon to NW Natural’s system near Molalla, Oregon.
 It will be a bi- directional pipeline with an initial capacity of 1,200 MMcf/d.
 As noted earlier, Palomar Gas Transmission has withdrawn its application for a certificate to build a natural gas pipeline in Oregon.

-Pacific Connector Gas Pipeline Project – as identified earlier, is a proposed234-mile, 36-inch diameter pipeline designed to transport up to 1 billion cubic feet of natural gas per day from the Jordan Cove LNG terminal to markets in the region.
+Pacific Connector Gas Pipeline Project – As identified earlier, PCGP is a proposed 234-mile, 36-inch diameter pipeline designed to transport up to 1 billion cubic feet of natural gas per day from the Jordan Cove LNG terminal to markets in the region.
 The Pacific Connector project includes interconnects to Williams´ Northwest Pipeline near Myrtle Creek, Oregon; Avista Corporation´s distribution system near Shady Cove, Oregon; Pacific Gas and Electric Company´s gas transmission system; Tuscarora Gas Transmission´s system; and Gas Transmission Northwest´s system, all located near Malin, Oregon.
 As noted earlier, this project is now viewed as an export facility; but it also has the possibility of bringing additional supply to the area to make part of our resource portfolio.

-T-South Enhancement/Southern Crossing Pipeline Extension – this is a project development that is being developed by FortisBC and Spectra Energy.
+T-South Enhancement/Southern Crossing Pipeline Extension – This is a project being developed by FortisBC and Spectra Energy.
 A T-South pilot project has been in place since 2010, providing additional flexibility and optionality with bi-directional transport between Kingsgate and Huntingdon/Sumas.
 The proposed project would bill 160 km of 24 inch pipeline looping and add three new compressors.
-This will increase capacity to 284 MMcfd to Kingsgate and up to 140 MMcfd to Huntingdon/Sumas.
+This will increase capacity to 284 MMcf/d to Kingsgate and up to 140 MMcf/d to Huntingdon/Sumas.
 This $440 million dollar project has an expected 2016 in-service date.